Linuxfabrik/monitoring-plugins/check-plugins/docker-swarm/README.md

 * `--lengthy` prints the columns of `docker node ls` (hostname, status, availability, manager status, engine version) with the check's own verdict appended, so the table reads like the output the engine itself produces
 * Node availability (`active`, `pause`, `drain`) is shown with `--lengthy` but never raises an alert, since draining or pausing a node is a deliberate operator action.
 It states whether the scheduler may place tasks on the node, not whether the node is up: a node that is down keeps its `active` availability until someone drains it, and a healthy node under maintenance reads `Ready` and `Drain` at the same time.
 The `Status` column is the one that says whether the cluster can reach the node
 * For the health of individual swarm services and their replica counts, use the docker-service check
+* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes.
+The shipped Director template allows 15 seconds

 **Data Collection:**